How to Make the WordPress Editor Look Like Your Website

 The project has unfortunately stalled since then, and been moved on to the Inactive Feature Plugins list.
 Sadly, it’s safe to say we won’t be seeing its appearance in core anytime soon.

-If you are interested in trying out a front-end editor then we’d recommend trialling either the Front-end Editor (free), Visual Composer (paid) or Live Composer (paid), but be aware of the potential complications we’ve mentioned above.
+If you are interested in trying out a front-end editor then we’d recommend trialling either the Front-end Editor (free) or Visual Composer (paid), but be aware of the potential complications we’ve mentioned above.

 The approach we’re going to take in this article, on the other hand, gives you a simple way of skirting around these snags and getting down to the matter at hand: making your content sing.